RodrigoPalazon/MS2_Jo_Ken_Po_Game/README.md

 [View the live project here.](https://rodrigopalazon.github.io/MS2_Jo_Ken_Po_Game/)

-This is a Battle Game, that the player fights againts the computer chosing between three "Powers".
+This is a Battle Game, that the player fights against the computer chosing between three "Powers".
 It is designed to be responsive and interactive.

 <h2 align="center"><img src="assets/images/readme/responsivity.png"></h2>